 The Internet has changed the way people consume content.
 According to expert Nicolas Carr, writer of the book The Shallows, the Web is rewiring our brain – changing the way we think and remember in the process.

 Format is key: Apart from ensuring that the format fits the needs of the target audience, consistency in style is crucial.
 Ask yourself: how can I best illustrate my chosen theme in a way that is original and unique?
 With “Predictions” we chose to mix live footage interviews of Innovate UK’s futurologists with animated graphics of their future predictions.
 This combination resulted in a series of videos that provides both information by experts and an engaging visual universe.

-- Create an editorial calendar: Essentially, how often will the content be published?
+Create an editorial calendar: Essentially, how often will the content be published?
 Unlike one off advertising campaigns aiming to attract as many potential customers through one action, content marketing is a continuous initiative over a long period of time.
 The aim is to get your target audience to follow your brand on a daily basis.
 Establishing an editorial calendar will leave time for your target audience to share previous content and recommend your channel.

 In a world oversaturated with content, video presents an exciting, engaging way to connect with your audience.
 One of the primary benefits is the ease of repurposing: a video campaign can be chopped up and reused across social media and your website, increasing the ROI of your assets, and helping to solidify your message in the minds of your audience.
 The trick is to ensure the content you’re creating is original and strategically thought-out – using something like our three-part recipe – to maximise the benefits for your business.

 If you’d like to find out more about running a successful branded content campaign, get in touch today.